lingtengqiu/Yolo_Nano/README.md

 - [Yolo_Nano](https://arxiv.org/abs/1910.01271)
 - [Bag of Freebies for Training Object Detection Neural Networks](https://arxiv.org/abs/1902.04103v3)
 ##### trick In here I have done
-From Bag of Freebies for Training Object Detection Neural Networks tell us that fixup in object detection can increase the mAP, So I realize it and test in result.
+[Bag of Freebies for Training Object Detection Neural Networks](https://arxiv.org/abs/1902.04103v3) tell us that fixup in object detection can increase the mAP, So I realize it and test in result.
 - [x] Data Augmentation
 - [x] Fixup
 ##### Download COCO